David Brazel, 2015 Teachers Excellence Recipient

 The application for the ITE Teacher Excellence Award is to be completed using the following documentation and submitted to the ITE Awards Coordinator.
 Applications received after the closing date will not be considered.
 Applications must be completed using the attached form, with size 14 Arial font.

 The ITE Awards Coordinator and Secretary will evaluate each application according to the criteria set out on pages 3 and 4.
-Where the Awards Coordinator and Secretary cannot come to agreement over the award winner/s, the ITE President will make the final decision.
+Where the Awards Coordinator and Secretary cannot come to an agreement over the award winner/s, the ITE President will make the final decision.

-Applicants must complete all parts of the application process, which should be completed using the online form/file upload:
+Applicants must complete all parts of the application process, which should be completed using the online form/file upload.

 Each application for the Teacher Excellence Award must submit the following materials to the Awards Coordinator and Secretary: